dunkelstern/osmgeocoder/README.md

 - `db`: Database configuration this will be built into a [Postgres connection string](https://www.postgresql.org/docs/current/static/libpq-connect.html#id-1.7.3.8.3.5)
 - `tables`: Table names to use, if you use the supplied imposm mapping you can just use the values from the example
-- `opencage_data_file`: Data file for the address formatter
-- `postal_service_url`: URL where to find the libpostal service
+- `postal_service_url`: (optional) URL where to find the libpostal service, if not supplied searching is reduced to street names only
-- `postal_service_port`: Optional, only used when running the libpostal service directly without explicitly using gunicorn
+- `postal_service_port`: (optional) only used when running the libpostal service directly without explicitly using gunicorn
+- `opencage_data_file`: (optional) Data file for the address formatter, defaults to the one included in the package

 ## API documentation

-The complete project contains actually one single class `Geocoder`.
+The complete project contains actually only two classes:

+### `Geocoder`.

 Publicly accessible method prototypes are: